The Most Haunting Scene I Can Imagine

 We’ve made it this far.

-Want to see how much further we can go?
+Want to see how much further back we can go?

 Fast-backward beyond Ur, beyond the king and queen who told us their sad tale.
 Deeper and down through the first dynasties of Sumer— and further, deep into the abyssal zone.